twyunting/Walmart-Womens-Shoes-Analysis/README.md

-# Walmart Women's Shoes Analysis from 2014 to 2019 in Shiny App
+# Walmart Women's Shoes Analysis from 2014 to 2019

+# Programming Language
+* R Shiny App

 ## Authors
 - Jiarong Li
   + Find out the top ten brands and colors each year, create a word cloud and complete the price. distribution.